 What Does This Class Action Letter Mean?

-By Nancy Henderson | Reviewed by Canaan Suitt, J.D. | Last updated on November 16, 2023 Featuring practical insights from contributing attorneys Gretchen Garrison, Elizabeth C. Carver and John E. CampbellUse these links to jump to different sections:
+By Nancy Henderson | Reviewed by John Devendorf, Esq. | Last updated on December 10, 2025 Featuring practical insights from contributing attorneys Gretchen Garrison, Elizabeth C. Carver and John E. CampbellYou get a postcard or email informing you that there is a class action against a large corporation, and you’re a class member.
+What do you do?

-1. Why You Received a Notice: You’re Already a Member of the Class
+Why You Received a Notice: You’re Already a Member of the Class

-“Once you get one of those postcards, you may already be in the class,” says Gretchen Garrison, an attorney at Gray, Ritter & Graham in St. Louis, Missouri, who has been involved in multimillion-dollar class actions against Bayer, AT&T, and other large corporations.
+“Once you get one of those postcards, you may already be in the class,” says Gretchen Garrison, an attorney at Gray Ritter Graham in St. Louis, Missouri, who has been involved in multimillion-dollar class actions against Bayer, AT&T, and other large corporations.
 “So there’s not a question of joining.
 It would only be a question of opting out or objecting.”

 “The defendant is not always obliged to provide names, and there are a variety of ways to provide notice to potential class members,” Garrison says.
 “Due process requires the best practical notice, so it may be a publication, website, or email.
 I’ve even seen them in magazines.”

-2. How Do You Figure Out What the Class Action Notice Means?
+How Do You Figure Out What the Class Action Notice Means?

 Garrison and other St. Louis class action lawyers urge consumers not to throw the notice away.
 “The only way you’re going to know what you’re entitled to, and whether you want it, is to read that notice,” says John E. Campbell of Campbell Law in St. Louis.
 “That notice is your gateway to understanding what’s happening.”